masterofobzene/Pornhub-intro-remover/Readme.md

     4. Run "video batch cut.bat"
     5. Check the output folder for the no-intro videos.

 Q - **Do I need special hardware?**

 An Nvidia card capable of running -c:v hevc_nvenc command.
 Refer to [this link](https://en.wikipedia.org/wiki/Nvidia_NVENC) to see if yours is supported.

+Q - **Can it be used with other files from other sites?**

+Yes.
+You just have to edit the time `"00:00:03.7500"` to your needs.